There are many options for summer hikes in the US. With longer days and less snow in the mountains: for some, summer is the best hiking season.

 2. Angel Island State Park

 Angel Island State Park offers a rich mix of wilderness and California history, just fifteen minutes from downtown San Francisco.
-This island in the middle of the San Francisco Bay has served as a military base, immigration station and cold war missile site.
+This island in the middle of San Francisco Bay has served as a military base, immigration station, and cold war missile site.

 There are several ways to hike Angel Island.
 The most comprehensive is to take the 5-mile ring road all around the island and it covers all of the historic sites.
 Another option is to partially do the ring road, but then take the Ridge Trail up to the tiptop of the island.
 This routing is 4.5 miles and it goes through the oak forest before topping at an overlook with gobsmacking 360’ views of the San Francisco Bay, the Golden Gate, and Bay Bridges, and the city skyline.

 You have to take a ferry over to Angel Island, which you can do from either Pier 41 in the city or from the Tiburon ferry terminal.
 Pack a lunch and plan to spend all day exploring the island.